The Project (Australian TV program): Controversy

 During August 2017, The Project's satirical overdub of the same-sex marriage plebiscite television advertisement inflamed viewers on both sides of the debate by overdubbing a woman's response as "Was it a school play of Brokeback Mountain?
 That's a huge ask to expect anyone to top Heath Ledger's performance."

 On 23 December 2019, during the 2019–20 Australian bushfire season, a clip was played showing a RFS volunteer saying, "That's not my Prime Minister" after being introduced to Australian Prime Minister Scott Morrison.
 The volunteer was hailed as a hero and hashtags such as ‘#NotmyPM’ and ‘#JacquiforPM’ became popular on Twitter.
 It was later revealed that the clip had only been partially played and showed that the volunteer was actually British rather than Australian.
 She said she had no problem with Scott Morrison and that she was referring to Boris Johnson.
 Waleed Aly later apologised for this error saying that the audio was very hard to hear but ultimately took full blame for this incident.

+In 2023, the show aired an interview with guest panelist Reuben Kaye, in which he made a sexually explicit joke about the Crucifixion of Jesus.
+In the following episode, hosts Waleed Aly and Sarah Harris issued an on air apology, calling the joke "deeply and needlessly offensive to...Muslim and...Christian viewers."
+Kaye would later go on to appear on the ABC's Q+A, where he was asked if the joke would have stirred up as much controversy if told by a straight comedian.
+Kaye responded by saying he absolutely believed that to be the case, criticising the media for stifling queer voices; "It's not about the joke, it's about who was telling it."